2020–2021 China–India skirmishes: India's territorial loss

-As of 2023, about 2,000 sq km of Indian land has been ceded to China since June 2020.
+In 2022, Manoj Joshi estimated that about 2,000 sq km of land has been lost to India.
+This includes 900 sq km in the Depsang Bulge, a total of 100 sq km in Galwan Valley, the Hot Springs area, the north bank of Pangong Tso and the south bank near Chushul.
+Another 1,000 sq km were estimated to be lost in "the entire Kugrang Valley" and the Charding Nala area (near Demchok).
 Modi has been criticized for maintaining silence over the territorial loss.
 In January 2023, a paper presented to the Ministry of Home Affairs, with inputs from Ladakh Police, stated that India had lost access to 26 out of 65 Patrolling Points in eastern Ladakh since June 2020.

 Reactions

 India

 Following the Galwan clash, Chinese flags and effigies of paramount leader Xi Jinping were burned in various places across India and various groups registered their protests in different ways.
 On 3 October 2020, the Indian Army revealed a memorial to commemorate the Indian soldiers who died in Galwan on 15 June during Operation Snow Leopard.
 The inscription on the memorial reads:

 On June 15, 2020 at Galwan Valley, Col B Santosh Babu Commanding Officer, 16 Bihar led the Quick Reaction Force of 16 Bihar and attached troops tasked to evict the PLA OP from Gen AY Nala and move further to Patrolling Point 14.
 The column successfully evicted the PLA OP from Y Nala and reached PP 14 where a fierce skirmish broke out between the IA and PLA troops.
 Col B Santosh Babu led from the front and his troops fought gallantly in hand-to-hand combat, causing heavy casualties to the PLA.
 In the ensuing fight twenty "Gallants of Galwan" achieved martyrdom.

 The memorial has been built at KM-120 post on the Darbuk–Shyok–DBO Road.
 The names of those killed in the Galwan Valley clash have been inscribed on the National War Memorial in New Delhi.
 Special Frontier Force company leader Nyima Tenzin was given a public funeral with a 21-gun salute in Ladakh on 7 September 2020.
 Nyima Tenzin had died after stepping on a 1962 war mine.
 Tenzin's body was wrapped in both the Indian and Tibetan flags.
 In October 2021, 20 soldiers of the ITBP were awarded medals for gallantry along the LAC.

 Amidst the standoff, during September and October, DRDO tested "10 missiles in 35 days", with Indian media reporting a total of at least 12 missiles or systems being fired.
 This included the Hypersonic Technology Demonstrator Vehicle and Rudram-1, an air-to-surface anti-radiation missile.
 The Indian media reported that the DRDO missile testing was considered significant by senior DRDO officials as it was undertaken against the backdrop of the standoff with China.
 However, it was also noted that COVID-19 had caused delays in previous tests, which were being conducted now.
 Amidst the standoff India decided to expand the scope for the teaching of Tibetology to its military officers.